Larry Teague: LGBT

 Teague was the only Democrat to vote in favor of the 'SAFE Act', which banned sex reassignment surgery, hormone replacement therapy, and puberty blockers for transgender youth, but he voted against overriding Governor Asa Hutchinson's veto.
 He was also one of only two Democrats who voted in favor of the 'Fairness in Women's Sports Act', which banned transgender athletes from competing in women's sports.
 Representative Denise Garner later clarified that she did not intend to vote for the bill and pressed the wrong button by mistake, making Teague the only Democrat who intentionally voted in favor.

 Labor unions

 In 2018, Senator Teague was endorsed by United Auto Workers.

 Committees

-Larry Teague serves on the following legislative committees:
+Larry Teague served on the following legislative committees: